 …and to serve as advocates, partners, educators, mentors, and change agents.
-We believe in the power of volunteer service and are dedicated to improving the health and wellbeing of our most vulnerable populations, including women, youth, and the elderly living in disadvantaged communities.
+We believe in improving the health and wellbeing our most vulnerable populations, including women, youth and the elderly living in disadvantaged communities.
+We also believe the foundation of our Nation’s economy are the small businesses who have been drastically impacted by COVID-19.
+Therefore, ARDX Foundation aims to provide support to small business whose founders come from our most vulnerable populations, women and minorities.

 We are committed to creating initiatives and providing resources that transform the lives of women and their families, enabling them to make their own mental wellness a top priority.